Course Outline

 Bug Bounty at Scale for Government

-- Managing multiple targets across various programs to ensure comprehensive coverage.
+- Managing multiple targets across various programs to ensure comprehensive vulnerability management.

 Responsible Disclosure and Reporting Best Practices for Government

-- Crafting clear, reproducible vulnerability reports to facilitate effective remediation.
+- Crafting clear, reproducible vulnerability reports to facilitate timely remediation.

-- Coordinating with platforms such as HackerOne, Bugcrowd, and private programs to manage disclosures.
+- Coordinating with platforms such as HackerOne, Bugcrowd, and private programs to manage disclosures effectively.

-- Navigating disclosure policies and legal boundaries to ensure compliance and responsible handling of vulnerabilities.
+- Navigating disclosure policies and legal boundaries to ensure compliance and responsible handling of security issues.

 Summary and Next Steps for Government